-- 1. When a time-sensitive, inter-meeting decision is required, the Board member seeking the decision will send an email message to all directors and CC it to the Management Team.
-The message will include: - a.
+- 1. When a time-sensitive, inter-meeting decision is required, the Board member seeking the decision will consult with the Chair, and with their approval send an email message to all directors and CC it to the Management Team.
+If the Chair refuses the motion, the member can challenge the Chair (refer to Robert's Rules).
+The email message will include: - a.
 A subject line indicating "Decision Required by Return Email." - b.
 A formally stated motion in the body of the message i.e: "I move that..." - c.
 A brief description of the issue, pertinent information and a summary of any discussion that has occurred prior to the message. - d.
 A deadline by which a decision must be made, and reasons for it. - 2.
 Within 48 hours, all directors shall reply to all, indicating that they have received the email motion so that the board secretary can confirm that a quorum has received the motion. - 3.
 If a majority of the quorum defined above responds with an affirmative vote, within the time allotment included in the original email (i.e.: by requested deadline) the motion shall pass otherwise the motion fails.
 An abstaining or negative vote must be declared. - 4.
 The board secretary shall ensure that the vote and its resolution is recorded in Society records. - 5.
 A motion to table the matter may be in order, and shall be conducted by the same process as described above.

-Board members ratifying the policy: Erika Bird, Steve Fawcett, Ross Lake, Glen Settle, Stan Baker, Chris Webster

-Endorsement date: September 17, 2014
+Board members ratifying the policy: Erika Bird, Steve Fawcett, Ross Lake, Glen Settle, Stan Baker, Chris Webster Endorsement date: September 17, 2014